Ed-Davey/Plymouth_Uni_Projects/README.md

 # Plymouth_Uni_Projects
-These are the projects from my degree with plymouth uni
+These are the projects from my computer science (software engineering) degree with plymouth university